 Food is so much more than vitamins and minerals.
-Our relationship with food mirrors our relationship with ourselves, our self-esteem, and our sense of self-worth.
+Our relationship with food mirrors our relationship with ourselves, our self-esteem, and our emotions & needs.
 They’re all intertwined.
-As I work with clients, I take a comprehensive approach to nutrition counseling that includes your mindset, expectations, and history – they all matter!
+As I work with clients, I take a comprehensive approach to nutrition counseling that includes your mindset, experiences, and history – they all matter!

 That is why my clients feel the most whole and happy after working with me; we do the deep work to repair and heal your relationship with food and eating.
-Just like repairing your gut health improves all of your organ systems, taking a wide lens look at your emotional relationships with food benefits your whole entire life.
+I practice from a trauma-informed lens, and utilize multiple treatment modalities to offer compassionate nutrition counseling to help you feel more at ease around food and body.

 I look forward to partnering with you on your nutrition journey.

 - B.S. in Dietetics from the University of Georgia